jonyamagiri/alx-higher_level_programming/README.md

-## Higher-level programming
+## Higher Level Programming

-> This repository contains **projects** completed for the high-level progamming course at ALX-Holberton.
+> This repository contains **projects** completed for the higher-level progamming course at ALX-Holberton.
 The languages learnt : `Python`

 #### Projects: